robinrodricks/awesome-actionscript3/README.md

 #### SVG

-* [AS3SVGRenderer](https://github.com/LucasLorentz/AS3SVGRenderer) - An AS3 SVG Renderer for Flash Player.
+* [AS3SVGRenderer](https://github.com/LucasLorentz/AS3SVGRenderer) - AS3 SVG Renderer for Flash Player.
 * [SVGParser](https://github.com/millermedeiros/SVGParser) - AS3 SVG parser to FIVe3D and HTML5 canvas

 #### XML